aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/_index.md

 Aspose.Words Cloud provides helper functions to work with files uploaded to Aspose.Words Cloud Storage or any other Cloud Storage of your choice.
 If you need any help getting started with setting third party storage please refer to [Aspose Cloud UI Help Topics](https://docs.aspose.cloud/display/totalcloud/Aspose+Cloud+UI+Help+Topics).

-## Downloading a file from the Cloud Storage
+## Downloading a file from Cloud Storage

 |API|Type|Description|Swagger Link|
 | :- | :- | :- | :- |
 |/words/storage/file/{path}|GET|Download a File from Storage|[DownloadFile](https://apireference.aspose.cloud/words/#/File/DownloadFile)|

 You can use cURL command-line utility to test this REST API.
-The following are a few examples of using cURL.
+The following example demonstrates how to make calls to Cloud API with cURL.

 {{< nosnippet >}}
 {{< tabs tabTotal="1" tabID="1" tabName1="Request" >}}